 The long-term expected rate of return used by the external actuary to evaluate the assumed return on the Plans' investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The actuary's best estimates of arithmetic real rates of return for each major asset class included in the Plans' target asset allocation as of December 31, 2017 are summarized as shown below.
-The rates of return below are net of the inflation component of 2.0%.
+The actuary's best estimates of arithmetic real rates of return for each major asset class included in the Plans' target asset allocation as of December 31, 2018 are summarized as shown below.
+The rates of return below are net of the inflation component of 2.75%.

-Long-Term Expected Real

-Rate of Target Asset

-Asset Class Return Allocation
+Asset Class Long-Term Expected Real Rate of Return Target Asset Allocation

-Global Equity 6.54% 20%
+Global Equity 6.40% 40%

-Emerging Markets Equity 9.41% 5%
+Emerging Markets Equity 9.47% 10%

-Private Equity 10.28% 5%
+Private Equity 10.00% 5%

-Short-term Core Bonds 1.25% 2%

-Global Bonds 1.63% 3%
+Cash 1.12% 3%

+Short-Term Investment Grade Bonds 1.31% 12%

+Investment Grade Bonds 1.89% 4%

-High Yield 4.13% 5%
+High Yield Bonds 4.00% 4%

-Bank Loans 3.46% 6%
+Bank Loans 3.52% 4%

+Global Bonds 1.69% 4%

-Emerging Markets Debt 4.42% 6%
+Emerging Market Debt 4.48% 4%

-Structured Credit and Absolute Return 5.38% 6%

-Private Debt 7.30% 5%

-Global Asset Allocation 4.90% 10%

-Liquid Real Assets 4.71% 3%
+Real Estate 4.58% 5%

-Natural Resources 7.62% 5%
+Natural Resources 7.44% 5%

-Infrastructure 6.25% 5%

-Real Estate 4.90% 12%

-Cash 1.06% 2%